python/cpython/Doc/library/statistics.rst

    Return the `Pearson's correlation coefficient
    <https://en.wikipedia.org/wiki/Pearson_correlation_coefficient>`_
-   for two variables.
+   for two inputs.
 Pearson's correlation coefficient *r* takes values between -1 and +1.
 It measures the strength and direction of the linear relationship, where +1 means very strong, positive linear relationship, -1 very strong, negative linear relationship, and 0 no linear relationship.

-   Raises :exc:`StatisticsError` if both variables have different number of data points, or if any of the variables has less then two data points, or if :func:`stdev` of any of the two variables is equal to zero (it is constant).
+   Both inputs must be of the same length (no less than two), and :func:`stdev` of both inputs needs to be greater then zero, otherwise :exc:`StatisticsError` is raised.

    Examples: